ApolloZhu/ApolloZhu.github.io/source/_posts/wwdc18-scholarships-info.md

 Also, the "Beyond WWDC" essay is very important.
 You should explain, in 500 words, how you share your coding knowledge and enthusiasm for computer science with others.
 Spend some time on this and revise it several times.

 However, that doesn't mean the playground itself isn't important.
-There were many amazing playgrounds, such as [this one here](https://www.youtube.com/watch?v=cq_zLMKB-SE), but some of the [other ones](https://www.youtube.com/playlist?list=PLl469UE7Uwr0bdon2CvnpxmQs16qu4nkf) are not as good.
-So my suggestion is just try your best, and see if you can resonate with [former winners](https://itunes.apple.com/story/id1358780266).
+There were many amazing playgrounds, such as [this one here](https://www.youtube.com/watch?v=cq_zLMKB-SE), but the quality of the [other ones](https://www.youtube.com/playlist?list=PLl469UE7Uwr0bdon2CvnpxmQs16qu4nkf) varies.
+So my suggestion is analysis why some of them got accepted and some got rejected, see if you can resonate with [former winners](https://itunes.apple.com/story/id1358780266), and just try your best.

 If you'd ever ask me if it's hard, I'll answer yes but ***DOABLE***.
 Just make sure you don't copy any others' code -- the [2048 playground](https://github.com/wwdc/2017/issues/7) from [last year's submissions](https://github.com/wwdc/2017) was **rejected** for this reason.

+{% centerquote %}
+Everything is doable if you try.

+**Mr. Lau**
+{% endcenterquote %}

 Good luck.

+-- Apollo (a.k.a Zhiyu Zhu, last year's scholarship winner for submitting [Karel the Robot Playground](https://github.com/ApolloZhu/Swifty-Karel/tree/master))